acomplicatedframework/ACWOL/index.md

 <div class="section-title">THE TENETS AND TOOLS OF ACWOL</div>

-As you embark on your journey through A Complicated Way of Life, take a moment to deeply contemplate and research the following tenets and tools.
-These principles form the core of ACWOL and serve as a guide to maximizing your Intellect and navigating the complexities of life with clarity and purpose.
+As you embark on your journey through A Complicated Way of Life, take time to contemplate and research the following tenets and tools.
+These principles form the core of ACWOL and guide you toward maximizing Intellect and navigating complexity with clarity and purpose.

 <hr>